tong-jin-nyu/learning-notes/README.md

 created on: 5/26/2020

-updated on: 6/21/2022
+updated on: 9/17/2023

 ## Description

-Tracks progress on coding exercises.
+My learning notes for algorithm and SQL training.
 Check out the [wiki page](https://github.com/tong-jin-nyu/leetcode-notes/wiki) to learn more.

 ## Table of Contents